natgo/wt-wiki-scraper/wikitext-transpiled/ground/BMP-2.md

 <!-- ''Offensive and anti-aircraft machine guns not only allow you to fight some aircraft but also are effective against lightly armoured vehicles.
 Evaluate machine guns and give recommendations on its use.'' -->
 {{main|PKT (7.62 mm)}}

 7.62 mm PKT is only useful for destroying light obstacles to avoid losing momentum.
 Alternatively, it can be used to mark the enemy in Realistic battle.
-Using it for anything else is pointless, as your 30mm is far more effective otherwise, and the 7.62mm won't cause damage to anything but early aircraft or open-top vehicles with exposed crew.
+Using it for anything else is pointless, as your 30 mm is far more effective otherwise, and the 7.62 mm won't cause damage to anything but early aircraft or open-top vehicles with exposed crew.

 {| class="wikitable" style="text-align:center" width="50%"
 |-